andreas-apostolatos/Courseware-on-Finite-Element-Methods/README.md

 ## Courseware on Finite Element Methods
 This courseware on Finite Element Methods addresses standard and advanced Finite Element formulations for shear-deformable lightweight structures of the Timoshenko beam and Reissner-Minldin plate types.\
 \
-This interactive courseware uses extensively the MATLAB&reg; Live Editor and the Symbolic Math Toolbox&trade; for the development and the presentation.\
+Moreover, the interactive courseware uses extensively the MATLAB&reg; Live Editor and the Symbolic Math Toolbox&trade; for the development and the presentation.\
 \
-This courseware is accompanied with a comprehensive (but not exhaustive) set of MATLAB Grader assignments.
+Additionally, a comprehensive (but not exhaustive) set of MATLAB Grader assignments for this material exist.
 These assignments touch upon the topics mentioned in each of the chapters in the courseware syllabus.
 Please reach out to Andreas Apostolatos ([aapostol@mathworks.com](aapostol@mathworks.com)) to request access to the underlying MATLAB Grader assignments.

 ## Owner/s
 Andreas Apostolatos, PhD ([aapostol@mathworks.com](aapostol@mathworks.com))